 - Lack of efficiency: Trying to automate manual, repetitive tasks, and services in outdated IT systems is extremely challenging.
 Consequently, IT staff is required to manually complete tasks that can take a significant time.

 Not only will these risks be mitigated by updating the HIS, but additional benefits include improved analytical tools that can result in new insights that drive business decisions around quality of care and patient outmigration.
+It’s important to understand the risks of not modernizing.

 There is a range of modernization methods that can be applied to the IT legacy systems depending on timeline, effort, and budgetary constraints.
 Below are some common approaches that can be used: